 This is done through Adobe Camera RAW.
 It’s important to first create a Merged Visible or Stamp Layer for this to work best.
 Converting it to a Smart Object gives you extra flexibility later on in the workflow.

-Next, go to Filter -> Camera RAW Filter… This opens a new window with tools that looks familiar to Adobe Lightroom’s.
+Next, go to Filter -> Camera RAW Filter… This opens a new window with tools that looks familiar to Adobe Lightroom.

 The color wheels and other features work exactly the same as in Adobe Lightroom.
 When you’re done applying the color adjustments (and any other adjustments in Camera RAW), click OK.
 The adjustment is now visible in Photoshop and you can use the Layer Mask to make further restrictions if needed.

-The Color Grading Tool in Lightroom is arguably the biggest update the software has had in a long time.
-It’s an incredibly powerful tool for all types of photographers but it can just as easily make your images look horrible.
+The Color Grading Tool is an incredibly powerful tool for all types of photographers but it can just as easily make your images look horrible.
 I recommend using a combination of the color wheel and its sliders in order to fine-tune the color.

 It’s not an easy tool to use for Lightroom beginners but it’s one that you will benefit from learning.
 Being able to color grade with this accuracy has previously required the use of Photoshop or a select few other software.
 This update make it possible to achieve great results without needing to learn another software.